 Source: State of Testing Report 2020

-QA engineers also use tools that automate their tasks, increase productivity and enhance teamwork.
-Among the most useful tools for testers are:
+QA Engineers also use tools that automate their tasks, increase productivity and enhance teamwork.
+Among the most useful tools for Testers are:

 - Bug tracking tools (Bugzilla, Jira, Redmine), used by 76% of respondents.